coleifer/peewee/docs/peewee/framework_integration.rst

   three or four model classes, e.g. ``UserBase``, ``User``, ``UserCreate`` and ``UserRead``.

-Peewee may provide a better experience - there is a single database to manage with built-in pooling, no implicit lazy-load gotcha's, and the Pydantic schemas generated with :func:`~playhouse.pydantic_utils.to_pydantic` can be configured to include/exclude fields.
-Field metadata is captured automatically: choice enums, default values, descriptions, titles and type information.
+Peewee may provide a simpler experience - there is a single database to manage with built-in pooling, no implicit lazy-load gotcha's, and the Pydantic schemas generated with :func:`~playhouse.pydantic_utils.to_pydantic` can be configured to include/exclude fields.
+Field metadata is captured automatically: choice enums, default values, descriptions, titles and type information are captured in the JSON schema and OpenAPI docs.

-Peewee requires far less machinery and complexity to provide real asyncio querying, and of course works for synchronous FastAPI as well.
+Peewee requires far less machinery to provide real asyncio database access, and of course works equally well for synchronous FastAPI endpoints.

 Async Example using Pydantic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^